Xahkarias/xhk_SOTF_MoreSierra/README.md

  - Inventor Racoon, for making Secrets of the Frontier and giving permission to make this addon.
  - FlashFrozen / Tartiflette, for sprites from Diable Avionics, used under the conditions described in the forum post.
  - Astarat / Puretilt, for sprites from Volkov Industrial Conglomerate, used via the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+ - vicegrip, for sprites from Exigent Threats, used via the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+ - HELMUT, for the sprite used in Exigent threats, originally from [Spiral Arms II thread](https://fractalsoftworks.com/forum/index.php?topic=12896.0)

+## License

+Using Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, as required by the creators of Volkov Industrial Conglomerate.
+This is does not conflict with the conditions set by the creators of Diable Avionics.